cleichsenring/Portfolio-Site/README.md

 ## Instructions
 1. Download repo
-2. Using your terminal cd into the project folder
+2. CD into the project folder
+3. Run `npm install`
-3. Run `npm start`.
+4. Run `npm start`.
 Once the Express server is running you will see the URL and port printed out

 ***